-As an independent professional, building lasting client relationships goes beyond simply providing advice and strategic direction.
+Building lasting client relationships goes beyond simply providing advice and strategic direction.
 Long-term value for clients isn’t measured by how well or how efficiently you complete a project, but rather by how your work helps clients meet their overall business objectives.

-By talking to your clients about the larger goals they have for their business and carrying these goals throughout the individual projects you complete, you can help clients meet their overall business objectives.
+By talking to your clients about the larger goals they have for their business and carrying these goals throughout the individual projects you complete, you can help them meet their overall business objectives.
 Follow these four steps on your next project to create long-term value for your client.

-1. Define What Value Means
+1. Consider What Value Means to Your Client

 When working with a client for the first time, it is important to have a clear understanding of their overall business needs.
 What is most important to them?
 How can you design your project to help them achieve their goals?
 Think about how your services align with their needs and how the project you’ve been tasked with can contribute to these larger business goals.